johnverbiest/johnverbiest.belgian.insz/test-vectors/README.md

 🧠 Rules:

+- testName: human-readable name for the test case
+- testDescription: longer human-readable description of what the test case verifies
 - input: always the INSZ string to test
 - expected: object with one or more key/value pairs you want to verify
   - e.g. "isValid", "sex", "isBis", "birthDate", "century", …